Stay connected

 While health savings accounts (HSAs) can support short-term and emergency needs, HSA participants are increasingly taking advantage of these accounts’ investment potential.
-In 2021, HSA investment assets grew 45% year-over-year to nearly $35 billion.
+In 2023, HSA investment assets grew 37% year-over-year to nearly $46 billion.
+Investing in an HSA differs from a 401(k) or IRA because offers a unique triple-tax advantage: contributions are tax-deductible, growth is tax-free, and withdrawals for qualified medical expenses are also tax-free.

-In our second Benefits podcast episode of our open enrollment series, we’re taking a deeper look at HSA investing.
+In our Benefits Buzz podcast episode below, we took a deeper look at HSA investing.
 Zach Hanson of our sales team, who has been an HSA participant for over 10 years, shares how he has grown his HSA funds by 7 to 8 percent year-over-year.

 When it comes to HSA investing, your goal is likely to grow your funds as much as possible.
 Doing so requires developing an HSA investment strategy to use as a guideline.
 Zach’s strategy includes: